 With all of the benefits, the average sim racing button box is not necessarily cheap, but you don’t have to break the bank either.
 There are several brands to choose from, with the main ones being BBJ, SimRacing4U and Apex Sim Racing.
 Each has their own selection of button boxes to choose from with their own pricing and styling too.

-At the lower end of the scale, you can expect to benefit from around 5-10 buttons or functions, and this is usually enough for those that want to enhance their sim racing experience without spending too much money.
-They tend to be smaller, and so are ideal for those with temporary or semi-permanent racing rigs.
+At the lower end of the scale ($50 and below), you can expect to benefit from around 5-10 buttons or functions, and this is usually enough for those that want to enhance their sim racing experience without spending too much money.
+They tend to be smaller, and so they’re ideal for those with temporary or semi-permanent racing rigs.

-Then, on the higher end of the scale, you can expect 32 or more button states, giving you maximum control over your racing experience.
-There is usually a spot for every option you need, and they tend to be made out of a high-quality material such as carbon fiber.
+Then, on the higher end of the scale ($200+), you can expect 32 or more buttons, giving you maximum control over your racing experience.
+There is usually a spot for every option you need, and they tend to be made out of a high-quality materials such as carbon fiber.
 This can make them look really cool within your racing setup, and they are definitely geared towards the more experienced sim racer.

-Usually the main different between price points is the number of buttons or switches, but price will also determine some other factors about the button box as well.
-Some will be compatible with specific setups and consoles, and others will even have the option of being fitted directly to your steering wheel or stand.
+Usually the main different between the price points is the number of buttons or switches, but price will also determine some other factors about the button box as well.
+Some will be compatible with specific setups and games, and others will even have the option of being fitted directly to your steering wheel or stand (usually these are made by wheel brands themselves).

 Is It Worth Making Your Own Button Box?